The Scully Effect: How A Fictional FBI Character Inspired Women in STEM

 - Aryana Chitnis

-A study examining the influence of The X-Files found that women who regularly watched the show were 50% more likely to have worked in a STEM field.
-This staggering statistic highlights how exposure to a capable, intelligent female scientist in a prominent role can help normalize the idea of women excelling in these traditionally male-dominated areas.
+A study examining The X-Files found that of all watchers of the show, women were 50% more likely to have worked in a STEM field.
+By normalizing the idea of women excelling in these traditionally male-dominated areas, fiction became reality.

 Resources: